sgatev/lucid/README.md

-# Lucid
+# luc✦d

-An experimental programming language.
+Lucid is an experimental programming language.

 ## Requires